 The current version of the DMWA includes a large data buffer that holds information (radiance, brightness temperature, cloud mask, etc) from adjacent line segments (also called swaths).
 Such a buffer makes it possible for the algorithm to track features that move out of the domain of the middle line segment, which is the only part of the buffer being processed for targets.
 With each new line segment read in, data in the buffer is shifted upwards so that the "oldest" data is always at the top of the buffer while the new segment data is added to the bottom of the buffer.
-This involves a substantial amount of copying from one segment of the buffer to another.
-It is anticipated that future versions of the algorithm will not have this buffer, as it is expected that the processing framework provided by the AIT will take care of this task.
+This involves a substantial amount of copying from one segment of the buffer, as it is expected that the processing framework provided by the AIT will take care of this task.
 This will greatly simplify the algorithm and should significantly improve its performance.